 In the ordinary course of business, we enter into land purchase contracts in order to procure lots for the construction of our homes.
 We are subject to customary obligations associated with entering into contracts for the purchase of land and improved lots.
 These purchase contracts typically require a cash deposit, and the purchase of properties under these contracts is generally contingent upon satisfaction of certain requirements, including obtaining applicable property and development entitlements.
 We also utilize option contracts with land sellers as a method of acquiring land in staged takedowns, to help us manage the financial and market risk associated with land holdings, and to reduce the use of funds from our corporate financing sources.
 Option contracts generally require payment by us of a non-refundable deposit for the right to acquire lots over a specified period of time at pre-determined prices.
 We generally have the right at our discretion to terminate our obligations under both purchase contracts and option contracts by forfeiting our cash deposit with no further financial responsibility to the land seller.
-Our obligations with respect to the option contracts are generally limited to the forfeiture of the related non-refundable cash deposits.
-As of December 31, 2014, we had outstanding options for 1,981 lots totaling \$98.8 million, and had \$2.9 million of non-refundable cash deposits pertaining to land option contracts.
+Our obligations with respect to purchase contracts and option contracts are generally limited to the forfeiture of the related non-refundable cash deposits.
+As of December 31, 2015, we had outstanding purchase contracts and option contracts for 4,165 lots totaling \$161.3 million, and had \$2.9 million of non-refundable cash deposits pertaining to land option contracts.